pulumi/docs/content/blog/deploying-a-django-application-to-aws/index.md

 ```

 The user account which we will give to Django only needs the "SELECT", "UPDATE", "INSERT",
-and "DELETE" permissions to function.
+and DELETE permissions to function.

 ```python
 mysql_access_grant = mysql.Grant("mysql-access-grant",